VoiNetwork/voi-swarm/README.md

 ## TODO

 - [ ] Add apprise / alarming on scaling events in docker-compose.yml
-- [ ] Add participation key rotation
+- [ ] Add script for participation key management
-- [ ] Add mechanism for updating scripts and compose files (and swarm) on top of existing installation
+- [ ] Add mechanism for a user to specify notification mechanism for key expiration
-- [ ] Adds script for participation key management